Delaware River Basin Restoration Program

 Federal FUNDING

 In March 2018, first time funding in the amount of $5 million was appropriated to the Delaware River Basin Restoration Program.
 This represents the first time in history that federal dollars were invested into the watershed for restoration purposes.
 In August 2018, the U.S. Fish and Wildlife Service and the National Fish and Wildlife Foundation announced the launch of the Delaware Watershed Conservation Fund.
-The Fund has awarded nearly $17 million to 90 restoration projects since its inception.
+Since its inception, the Delaware Watershed Conservation Fund has awarded 239 projects over $72.1 million and leveraged $100 million in non-federal matches, for a total conservation impact of $172.1 million.

 The Coalition for the Delaware River Watershed advocates for robust federal funding for the DRBRP within the annual federal appropriations process alongside bipartisan congressional leaders, along with ensuring successful implementation of the Delaware Watershed Conservation Fund.